openjck/git-fzf/README.md

   </dt>
   <dd>
     Interactively to choose one or more filees to diff with the difftool.
-    Provide the <code>--cached</code> flag to choose from cached files.
+    Provide the <code>--staged</code> flag to choose from staged files.
   </dd>

   <dt>